Social Inclusion of Refugees

 The Council of Europe’s youth policy aims at providing young people with equal opportunities and experience which enable them to develop knowledge, skills and competencies and to play a full part in all aspects of society.
 In fulfilling our mission to secure and provide equal opportunities, specific attention is paid to vulnerable groups of young people such as refugees, asylum-seekers and migrants.

-In October 2015, the Joint Council on Youth adopted a Statement on the refugee crisis in Europe which highlights some priorities and calls for special attention to particular vulnerable groups.
-In this statement, the Joint Council recalls the Council of Europe Youth Department’s on-going work to provide young people, including young refugees and asylum seekers, with capacity building opportunities to achieve inclusive and peaceful societies.
+In October 2015, the Joint Council on Youth adopted a Statement on the refugee crisis in Europe recalling the the need of providing young people, including young refugees and asylum seekers, with capacity building opportunities to achieve inclusive and peaceful societies.